 Remember that today, more than ever before, brands are belief systems that attract others who share your beliefs.
 They become communities supported by publicly inspired advocates who surround your brand on dozens of social media, with preferential likes, visits, reviews, and purchases.
 If you’re not surprising and delighting your consumer at every point of contact during this refreshed initiative, you’re failing.

-Create your new future.
 Even brands that seem out of date, irrelevant, and barely resonant with consumers can be re-imagined, reconceived, and reconstructed using this simple, regimented path.
-The rest is guided by time, merit, and funding.
+Rebranding a brand is guided by time, merit, and funding.

 Image courtesy FreeDigitalPhotos.net